JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 Beven’s family lived in a pre-War tenement apartment building—similar to the ones pretty much everyone in the neighborhood lived it—but his apartment was weird.
 It was really dark and filled with busted or dismantled furniture.
 It‘s as if they just landed in the apartment and dumped all the stuff they owned there and that was that.

-“Sorry,” Beven said as we made ourselves into the partment, “My dad refinishes old furniture,” he added.
+“Sorry,” Beven said as we made ourselves into the apartment, “My dad refinishes old furniture,” he added.
 “Just walk over there,” he said while pointing to an improvised desk made out of a dining table that was near the entrance to the kitchen at the far end of the living room.

 We made our way through the piles of crap, got closer to the table and saw a small TV set connected to an Atari 800 and 810 disk drive sitting unceremoniously on the table.
 The chairs near the computer setup were a mishmash of junky dining room tables and other non-office chairs.
 We each picked a chair and sat down.